SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

     8. Adjust the destination service resource (*poetry-slams-destination*).
 This includes the *poetry-slams-srv-api* as defined in the *destination* for the route as defined in the web application configuration files [*./app/poetryslams/xs-app.json*](../../../tree/main-multi-tenant/app/poetryslams/xs-app.json) and [*./app/visitors/xs-app.json*](../../../tree/main-multi-tenant/app/visitors/xs-app.json) in the `requires` section.

         > Note: There will be two destinations created that are required for the SAP Build Work Zone integration: the runtime destination of the launchpad and the destination to access the poetry slams service module.
+For detailed instructions, see [Developing HTML5 Business Solutions as Content Providers -> Procedure -> Step 2: Define destinations (provider subaccount)-> Runtime Destination](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/developing-html5-apps-for-cross-subaccount-consumption?locale=en-US#procedure) on SAP Help Portal.

         ```yml
         resources: